ceterumnet/AlpacaHub/README.md

 Note: I need to move these to an issues list / tickets in Github

  - [ ] Create web page for project with documentation on usage
+ - [ ] Go through all settings that are currently hard-coded and ensure that they are exposed as configuration
+ - [ ] Implement persistent configuration
  - [ ] Build a downloadable version of this and create a release
  - [ ] Add github actions for build / execution of unit tests
        aka basic CI (Continuous Integration)